JayWood/the-seo-framework/readme.txt

 	* The removal of title additions now correctly reflect on the title counter length when JavaScript is disabled.
 	* The removal of title additions are now also reflecting its setting on the placeholders within categories and tags.
 	* Some deprecated functions gave a fatal error or warning, this has been resolved.
+	* TODO When Reading Settings' Feed Options are set to summary, the backlink is still shown when enabled.
+	* TODO When Reading Settings' Feed Options are set to summary, the excerpt generation is disabled.
 * **Removed:**
 	* Shortlink URL from home page, as it's quite useless there.
 	* Page navigation confirmation warning when deleting post.